unmeshvrije/HTML-CSS/Week2/LESSONPLAN.md

 - GIT is software that allows us to keep track of the changes within our files
 - Imagine having written complex code that messed everything up, GIT allow us to return to a previous state where everything was still working
 - It can be used through the command line interface (CLI) or using a graphical user interface (also known as GUI): SourceTree, SmartGit, etc.
+- GitHub is a development platform that allows us to store a copy of our code online (in developer terms: remote)
+- Main benefits are (1) store our code online, (2) let's us easily work together with others in the same repository
+- Explain the difference between GIT and GitHub

+_Ask students to create an account on Github if they haven't_

+- In order to securely use GitHub we need to create an SSH key
+- SSH keys allow GitHub to identify us as a safe connection

 _Create a new local repository and tell students to do the same_

-_Show the hidden file `.git` in the folder_
+_Create a sample.txt file through the CLI and commit it to the local repository_

 - When you want to save your work, you can make a snapshot of your workspace: this is called 'committing your work', which is another way of saying 'saving your work'

-_Create a .txt file through the CLI and commit it to the local repository_
+_Create an SSH key through the CLI_

+_Link the SSH key with your GitHub account_

+_Do the first push so that local repo and remote repo are in sync_

+- Explain the difference between local and remote

 _Delete the file and commit that change_